 - Torn Clothing or Bed Sheets

-- Access to Your Loved One has been Restricted
+- Restrictions on Family Access to Their Loved One

 What should I do if nursing home abuse is suspected?

-Nursing home abuse cases involve similar damages to other personal injury claims.
-There are two types of damages in these cases:
+Nursing home abuse cases involve damages similar to other personal injury claims.
+There are two general types of damages in these cases:

-- Economic Damages: Tangible losses from the abuse include medical expenses, lost wages (if any), stolen property, etc.
+- Economic Damages: Tangible losses from the abuse include medical expenses, and other direct losses (value of stolen property, etc.)

-- Non-Economic Damages: These are more difficult to calculate because they are often less tangible and may include pain and suffering, emotional suffering, loss of consortium, etc.
+- Non-Economic Damages: These are case specific, but generally include pain and suffering, emotional harm, etc.

 How can I find a trustworthy nursing home to care for my loved one?

-- Visit nursing homes (more than one time)
+- Visit all of the nursing homes you are considering (more than one time)

-- Discuss specific health needs of your loved one and ask administrators how they would care for them
+- Discuss specific health needs of your loved with the facility.
+Ask administrators and Directors of nursing how they would care for them

 - Consider contacting your local ombudsman’s office to learn more about prospective facilities